Coherence-Driven Quantum Battery Charging via Autonomous Thermal Machines: Energy Transfer, Memory Effects, and Ergotropy Enhancement: The dynamics of the composite QATM-Charger-Battery system

-$\hat{H}_{C}(t)$ is the charger-field Hamiltonian, and $\hat{H}_{C-B}$ denotes the interaction Hamiltonian between charger and battery.
-While $\hat{H}_{n}$, $n = \{C, B\}$, are the free Hamiltonians of the charger and battery, respectively. $\omega_n$ defines the energy level spacings of the quantum charger $C$ and quantum battery $B$.
-The raising and lowering operators of the charger and battery satisfy $\hat{\sigma}_{n}^{+} \ket{0}_{n} = \ket{1}_{n}$ and $\hat{\sigma}_{n}^{-} \ket{1}_{n} = \ket{0}_{n}$.
 Besides, $\Delta \hat{H}_{F}(t)$ is the Hamiltonian of the field $f$, represented as the coherence driving of the quantum charger.
 In quantum thermodynamics, the coherence driving is described as the external work that can be given to a charger.
 Also, the role of the field is to preserve the energy of the quantum charger during the charging process, which can boost the energy transferred between the charger and the battery.
 It is not only an external resource of energy for the quantum charger, but can also improve the extractable work from the quantum battery \cite{intro11,intro12,intro13}: